Kong/go-apiops/README.md

 The releases are automated.
 To create a new release;

-- check git history; the commit messages are collected into the release-notes
 - tag & push the release commit, CI will create a new release

+      git tag vX.Y.Z
+      git push --tags

-- verify the release on [the releases page](https://github.com/Kong/go-apiops/releases), possibly edit the release-notes
+- verify the release on [the releases page](https://github.com/Kong/go-apiops/releases), possibly edit the release-notes (which will be generated from the commit history)